ODonoghueLab/Minardo-Model/README.md

 ```

 ### 2. Generate clusters using Mfuzz
-These standardised data are clustered using the Mfuzz package, as follows.
+These standardised data can then be clustered using the Mfuzz package, as follows.

 ```R
 # Load the Mfuzz library for clustering